Travelling to the UK

 Before you travel

+Most international (non EEA) students need a visa/entry clearance to study in the UK.
 You can self-assess online at the UK Government's Home Office website to see if this is relevant to you.

 European Economic Area (EEA) nationals do not need a visa or entry clearance to study in the UK.
 If you are an EEA national you can travel into the UK using your passport or national identity card.